 How do I give my notice?

-If you are not planning to renew your lease, we must receive written notice 60 days before your lease end date.
+If you are not planning to renew your lease, we must receive written notice within a specific timeframe before your lease end date.
+Please reference your lease agreement for the specific timeframe requirement.
 Please notify us at firstname.lastname@example.org and include a specific date you intend to vacate.
 A notice is not considered valid without a specific move-out date indicated.

 What is your lease break policy?